 COVID-19 and Caregiving

-The COVID-19 pandemic presents many challenges for families facing dementia.
-Join us to learn tips for caregivers at home, navigating issues in residential care, and available resources during this time.
+COVID-19 presents many challenges for families facing dementia.
+Join us to learn tips for caregivers at home, navigating issues in residential care, and available resources.

 Learn how to have productive and successful conversations with your loved one, family and others about some of the most challenging topics when caring for someone with memory challenges.